fprasx/unlocked/mdbook/src/code/alloc/allocate_bucket.md

 ## Success and Fail Orderings

-Like all atomic operations, `compare_exchange` uses the `Ordering`s.
+Like all atomic operations, `compare_exchange` uses the orderings.
 Most operations take 1, but this bad boy takes two.
-Since `compare_exchange` reads and writes a memory location, I'm using `Ordering::AcqRel`.
+Since `compare_exchange` reads and writes a memory location, we're using `AcqRel`.
 Since we always use `AcqRel` for the buckets, the load part (`Acquire`) of the `compare_exchange` will always see the most recent value because the store part is `Release`.
 If we just used `Acquire`, the store part of the `compare_exchange` would be